srikanthonl/ngx-braintree/README.md

 > import { NgxBraintreeModule } from 'ngx-braintree';

-`ngx-braintree` uses `HttpClientModule`, so import that as well:
+ngx-braintree uses HttpClientModule, so import that as well (if you haven't already):

 > import { HttpClientModule } from '@angular/common/http';

-Now in the imports section of @NgModule add these two lines `NgxBraintreeModule` and `HttpClientModule` as shown below:
+Now in the imports section of @NgModule add these two lines NgxBraintreeModule and HttpClientModule as shown below:

 >  imports: [ NgxBraintreeModule, HttpClientModule ]

-Now that you have finished all the above steps, you are now ready to use the ngx-braintree component in your application.
+Now that you have finished all of the above steps, you are now ready to use the **ngx-braintree** component in your application. **Before you start using it, it is worth mentioning that, ngx-braintree maintains consistency by sending and receiving data to and from your API in JSON format.
+So it's important for your API to conform to how to send data to and receive data from ngx-braintree**

+OK, so lets use ngx-braintree.
 Where ever you want the Braintree Dropin UI in your application, you can use the `<ngx-braintree></ngx-braintree>`component as shown below:

 	<ngx-braintree
 		[clientTokenURL]="'api/braintree/getclienttoken'"